 December to March in Goa brings sunny skies and balmy temperatures, excellent weather for a beach break.
 This is also the height of the busy season, and you should expect crowds at the most popular places.
 Your specialist will direct you to the less-crowded beaches.

-Suggested Goa itinerary
+Suggested itineraries featuring Goa

 This sample itinerary will give you an idea of what is possible when you travel in Goa, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.